pyinvoke/invoke/sites/docs/concepts/configuration.rst

 The configuration hierarchy
 ===========================

-In brief, the order in which configuration values are loaded (and overridden - each new level overrides the one above it) is as follows:
+In brief, the order in which configuration values override one another is as
+follows:

 #. **Internal default values** for behaviors which are controllable via
    configuration.
 See :ref:`default-values` for details.